amateusz/convenience_scripts/README.md

 <img src="https://user-images.githubusercontent.com/9356928/64735861-b0314c00-d4e9-11e9-86f2-732897c5aca1.png" align=center width="60%"></img>
 * ## shutdown_button.sh
 raspberry pi ACPI necessity.
 Adds this one crucial button.
 It can trigger different actions based on the duration. uses BCM numbering (wiringPi -g).
 My default actions are shutdown and reboot.
 No more SSHing a RPi only to shut it down even though you have physical access to it.
+My preffered GPIO is some on CSI connector (I²C line?).
+My preffered button is iPhone 3GS home button glued to the USB casing.
 <to be done>